When we arrived in Riverrun, we were greeted by Brynden and Edmure Tully. "No Lysa?" I asked Robb quietly.

 "I'm surprised you remember me at all.
 You were nine or ten the last time I saw you."

 "Of course I remember you.
 You're in the only generation of Tullys worth remembering, save Cat of course."

 He snorted.
 "I take it you've gotten to know my nephew's finer traits?"

 I walked ahead to join Catelyn and Robb near the front.
-We stopped on the pier, Robb and Brynden lowered the Hoster's boat into the river.
+We stopped on the pier, Robb and Brynden lowered Hoster's boat into the river.
 Edmure got ready to fire his arrow to set the boat aflame.
-I could tell before he even took his shot that he was going to miss and when the arrow hit the water I sighed quietly.
+I could tell before he even took his shot that he was going to miss.
+When the arrow hit the water, I sighed quietly.
 He reached for another arrow and tried again.
 This one, like the other, hit the water.
 I pinched my wrist to keep from laughing.
 "Maybe I should try," I murmured to Robb.
 I watched as Edmure failed to hit his target for the third time.
 Brynden pushed Edmure out of the way and grabbed the bow and arrow.
 Brynden checked the wind and set up his shot, of course his arrow landed exactly where it was supposed to.
 I squeezed Catelyn's hand comfortingly.
 "Come on, we should go inside.
 It's chilly."

 She nodded and let me lead her back into the castle.
 "You should go with Robb, talk to Edmure about battle plans," she said calmly.

 "Robb can handle a bit of planning without me.
 You need someone right now," I told her.
 We went up to her old room.

 "I should have brought you and the other children here to visit years ago," she said.

 "It's beautiful," I said.
 She sat in the window and I joined her.